Heikki2020/fbx-2-blender-bridge/README.md

 <https://www.nexusmods.com/site/mods/1663>

-After years of modding, I got sick of manually importing an .FBX file or more into Blender.
-And there isn't any good FBX viewer.
-Can you believe that?
+After years of modding, I got tired of manually importing one or more `.FBX` files into Blender.
+And somehow, there still isn’t a good standalone FBX viewer—can you believe that?
-I need one that fits my workflow, as I often have dozens of .FBX files in a folder.

-This app can let you double-click an .FBX file to open it in Blender.
-In other words, this app tells Blender to automatically import the .FBX file you have just double-clicked.
+I needed something that fit my workflow, especially since I often work with dozens of `.FBX` files in a single folder.
+This app lets you simply double-click an `.FBX` file and have it open directly in Blender.
+In other words, it tells Blender to automatically import the `.FBX` file you just double-clicked.
-You still have to import multiple .FBX files like before, though.

-To use this app, right-click an .FBX file, choose "Open with..." and find this app in the pop-up.
-You also need to select the "Always use this app to open .FBX files" to make it permanent.
+You’ll still need to import multiple `.FBX` files the usual way, but for quick previews, this makes things much faster.
+To use the app, right-click an `.FBX` file, choose **“Open with…”**, and select this app from the list.
+Be sure to check **“Always use this app to open .FBX files”** to make it permanent.

-Next, when it starts for the first time, this app will look for Blender at the default install location.
-Or it will ask you to find Blender manually and write a small config file in your user folder.
+The first time it runs, the app will look for Blender in the default installation location.
+If it can’t find it, it will prompt you to locate Blender manually and then write a small config file to your user folder.

-Now, with this app acting like a bridge, Blender is basically a full-featured FBX viewer.
+With this app acting as a bridge, Blender effectively becomes a full-featured FBX viewer.